outlier_detection provides different types of outlier detection

 An integer value that will set the seed for shuffling the

-.
-Only used if initial_est == "saturated"
+sample or NULL.
+Only used if initial_est == "saturated" and

-shuffle == TRUE
+shuffle == TRUE.

 A numeric value strictly between 0 and 1 that determines in which proportions the sample will be split.